 - Cost: Additional charges and commission of the bank are charged based on the amount to be transferred.
 The different bank has different charges depending upon the number/ value of drafts to be made.

-It is one of the payment mechanism generally used in processing various government, educational institutions related payments.
+It is one of the payment mechanisms generally used in processing various government and educational institutions related payments.
 It is important for the security measures involved in it as it is authenticated and has the least risk factor.
 But as it is not a liquid asset, it has some formalities that make it a bit cumbersome.
-However, with the philosophy of digitalisation, nowadays, online transactions are becoming popular.
+However, with the philosophy of digitalization, online transactions are becoming popular nowadays.

 This is a guide to Bank Draft.
-Here we also discuss the definition and how does bank draft work?
+Here we also discuss the definition and how bank draft work.
 Along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –